Veinix/ProjectTwo-CryptoTracker/README.md

 ***Coming Soon***

-## Features

-- **Home Page**: Displays a list of cryptocurrencies with their symbols and names.
-Users can click on the "More Info" button to view additional information about a specific coin, such as its current price.
-- **Search**: Users can search for coins by entering the coin symbol or name in the search bar.
-- **Live Reports**: Provides real-time updates and charts for the selected cryptocurrency.
-- **Favorites**: Users can mark coins as favorites to easily track their prices and receive notifications.

-## Installation
+## Installation and Usage

-To run the Crypto Tracker application locally, follow these steps:
+To run the Crypto Tracker app locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/crypto-tracker.git`
+1. Clone the repository: `git clone https://github.com/Veinix/crypto-tracker.git`
-2. Navigate to the project directory: `cd crypto-tracker`
+2. Navigate to the project directory
 3. Open the `index.html` file in a web browser.

-## Usage

-1. Open the application in your web browser.
-2. Explore the list of cryptocurrencies on the home page.
-3. Use the search bar to find specific coins by symbol or name.
-4. Click on a coin to view detailed information and live reports.
-5. Add coins to your favorites list to track their prices.

-## Customization

-The Crypto Tracker application is built using jQuery and a personal library.
-To customize the project, follow these steps:

-1. Open the project directory in your preferred code editor.
-2. Navigate to the `scripts` folder and locate the personal library file (`personal-library.js`).
-3. Modify the library functions to suit your needs.
-4. Save the changes and refresh the application in your web browser to see the updates.
+4. Explore and enjoy!

 ## Contributing